Tax guide

 • Match the relevant income head and return form to the specific facts of the case.

-• Compare Form 16 or Form 16A with AIS, TIS, Form 26AS, bank records, and GST records where applicable.
+• In the 44ADA ITR-4 working, compare Form 16 or Form 16A with AIS, TIS, Form 26AS, bank records, and GST records where applicable.

 • Prepare a note for every mismatch, deduction claim, refund position, or notice-sensitive item.

-• File only after the figures are supportable, then e-verify the return within the allowed timeline.
+• Complete 44ADA ITR-4 filing only after the figures are supportable, then e-verify the return within the allowed timeline.

 • Assuming that every service-based freelancer qualifies under 44ADA without checking the prescribed profession categories.